AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

 ### 3. Configure the first module

-After you connect [!DNL Workfront Fusion] to your [!DNL Workfront] account, you can specify a [!DNL Workfront] request queue that you have access to and the data there that you want the first module to process.
+After you connect [!DNL Workfront Fusion] to your [!DNL Workfront] account, you can specify a [!DNL Workfront] project that you have access to and the data that you want the first module to process.

 1. In the [!UICONTROL Record Type] box, select **[!UICONTROL Project]**.
 This sets the module to search only projects.